H.R. 14: John R. Lewis Voting Rights Advancement Act of 2025

 What does H.R.
 14 actually do?

 It rebuilds federal voting-rights oversight.
 H.R.
-14 would require pre-approval for some jurisdictions with repeated violations, trigger 60-day review for certain election changes, and force faster public notice when voting rules change.
+14 would require pre-approval for some jurisdictions with repeated violations, trigger 60-day federal review of certain election changes, and force faster public notice when voting rules change.

 Which states could be put back under federal preclearance?

 Under H.R.
-14, a state can be covered if it had 15 voting-rights violations in 25 years, 10 with at least one by the state itself, or 3 tied to localities whose elections the state administers.
+14, a state can be covered if it had 15 voting-rights violations in the past 25 years, 10 with at least one by the state itself, or 3 tied to localities whose elections the state runs.
+Coverage then lasts 10 years.

-Can a county or city be covered on its own?
+Can a single county or city be covered on its own?

 Yes.
 A local jurisdiction can be put under preclearance if it had 3 or more voting-rights violations in the previous 25 years.
-If covered, that status lasts 10 years unless it wins an exemption.
+That status lasts 10 years unless it wins an exemption by meeting detailed compliance conditions.

 What election changes would get automatic federal review?

 H.R.
-14 flags some at-large election changes, district boundary shifts, tougher voter-ID or documentation rules, cuts to multilingual voting materials, polling-place reductions or relocations, and some voter-roll maintenance systems.
+14 flags some at-large election switches, district-boundary shifts, tougher voter-ID or documentation rules, cuts to multilingual voting materials, polling-place closures or relocations, and some voter-roll purge systems.
+The Justice Department generally gets 60 days to review.

 How fast would officials have to tell the public about voting changes?

-Often very fast.
-Larger local governments would have to disclose many voting changes within 48 hours, give polling-place resource information 30 days before an election, and report district changes within 10 days.
+Often within 48 hours.
+Larger local governments would have to disclose many voting changes that fast, publish polling-place details at least 30 days before an election, and report district changes within 10 days.

 Does H.R.
 14 apply to voting changes already made since 2021?